axiom0x0/BlackStrap/README.md

 **Important**: With key-based auth, you must have your SSH keys ready or the script will help you create them.
 Without copying your key during installation, you won't be able to SSH into the system after reboot!

+**VM Testing Note**: Your host machine must be able to reach the VM's IP address to run `ssh-copy-id` during installation.
+If using default VM networking (NAT), you may not be able to access the VM's IP from your host.
+In this case, configure **bridge networking** in your VM settings so the VM gets an IP on your local network.
+This has been tested successfully with VMware Fusion on macOS using bridged networking.

 Example workflow:
 ```bash
 # On your local machine (when prompted during installation):